-UnitedHealthcare Privacy Office PO Box 1459 Minneapolis, MN 55440
+UnitedHealthcare Privacy Office MN017-E300 PO Box 1459 Minneapolis MN 55440

-□ Filing a Complaint.
-If you believe your privacy rights have been violated, you may file a complaint with us at the address listed above.
+□ To File a Complaint.
+If you think your privacy rights have been violated, you may send a complaint at the address above.

-You may also notify the Secretary of the U.S. Department of Health and Human Services of your complaint.
+You may also notify the Secretary of the U.S. Department of Health and Human Services.
 We will not take any action against you for filing a complaint.